xxc3nsoredxx/sedutil/README.md

 ## Setup

-To configure a drive, load a compatible [RECOVERY](https://github.com/Drive-Trust-Alliance/sedutil/releases) image onto a USB drive and follow the instructions here:
+To configure a drive, load a compatible [RECOVERY](https://github.com/ChubbyAnt/sedutil/releases) image onto a USB drive and follow the instructions here:

 https://github.com/Drive-Trust-Alliance/sedutil/wiki/Encrypting-your-drive

 ## Origin

-This version of sedutil is based off the original [@dta](https://github.com/Drive-Trust-Alliance/sedutil/) implementation as modified by [@dta](https://github.com/lukefor/sedutil).
+This version of sedutil is based off the original [@dta](https://github.com/Drive-Trust-Alliance/sedutil/) implementation as modified by [@lukefor](https://github.com/lukefor/sedutil).
 This fork adds support for the PBA bootloader to work on AMD Ryzen and AMD Ryzen mobile systems.

 ## Notable Differences

 Unique to this repo are the following modifications:

-* Compatibile with AMD Ryzen and mobile AMD Ryzen systems
+* Compatibile with AMD Ryzen and AMD Ryzen mobile systems

 ## Build Process